Why Penetration Testing?

 Since 2015, PCI DSS Requirement 11 mandates any company that processes, stores, or transmits electronic card transactions is required to perform a yearly PCI DSS Penetration Test.
 You are also required to perform this type of testing if there are any significant changes to your network infrastructure.
 Beyond the compliance requirements, your company wants and needs to protect your customer data.
 If an attacker were able to get to this sensitive information, it could be devastating to your business and your reputation.

 Our PCI DSS Penetration Testing involves a network scan for vulnerabilities, followed by manual testing that mimics real-world techniques that attackers are using today.
 If you’ve recently had a change to your network environment, we can help ensure that any controls in place are working effectively after the upgrade or migration.
-To show improvement, our PCI DSS Penetration Testing engagements include a retest once you’ve completed remediation on vulnerabilities found the first time around.
+To show improvement, our PCI DSS Penetration Testing engagements can include a retest once you’ve completed remediation on vulnerabilities found the first time around.

 Black Box, White Box, & Gray Box